fahimfaisaal/settle-map/README.md

     attempts: 3, // the number of attempts on fail
     delay: 2000, // ms
   },
+  omitResult: true, // the final result will be undefined incase it's true.
 };
 const settled = settleMap(items, asyncMapFunction, options);
 ```